vackosar/vackosar.github.io/_posts/2020-11-29-Lamda-Networks-Transforms-Self-Attention.md

 ---
 layout: post
-title: "LambdaNetwork Transforms the Self-Attention"
+title: "Lambda Network Transforms Self-Attention"
 date: 2020-11-29
 categories: ml
 description: Is it similar self-attention in Transformer?
 Are positional embeddings all?
 LambdaResNet beats EfficientNet but does it loose to Performer?